athombv/com.tuya/README.txt

-⚠️ The official Tuya App for Homey is currently broken for new users due to Tuya revoking API access.
-You will get an error saying "No matching app user information".
-We are working together with Tuya on fixing this issue.
+⚠️ The official Tuya App for Homey is currently broken for new users due to Tuya revoking API access, you will get an error saying "No matching app user information".
+As there is no sight on a solution at this time, we have stopped working on this app.

 Connect any Tuya device with Homey & Homey Pro.